Can I get my Wages paid on to my Prepaid Credit Card Account?

-For smaller organisations not able to directly contract with a prepaid card provider and offer this service, they can request that their employee sets up a prepaid card themselves.
-The employee can then provide their card number to the employer and wages may be paid via BACS, or at the Post Office.
+For smaller organisations not able to directly contract with a prepaid card provider and offer this service.
+They can request that their employee sets up a prepaid card themselves.
+The employee then provides their card number to the employer and wages paid via BACS, or at the Post Office.

-The card will be accepted worldwide at up to 24 million locations (depending whether a Maestro, Visa or MasterCard is selected), and provides the employee with the ability to transact on the internet.
+The card accepted worldwide at up to 24 million locations (depending on whether a Maestro, Visa or MasterCard selected).
+And provides the employee with the ability to transact on the internet.

 The employee may also add an additional card to their account, and send the additional card back home.
 This enables a family member to use the additional card at the ATM to withdraw funds in a local currency.